 Blender, mixer, Thermomix?

 Are you planning on catering events on-site?
-You’ll need to keep the masses not only fed, but watered.
+You’ll need to keep the masses not only fed, but hydrated.
 A coffee machine is a must, as are urns for keeping water hot, and milk cold.
-You’ll need tea and coffee cups, saucers and all of the hot/cold beverage paraphernalia such as tea bags, such, stirrers, water glasses and the like.
+You’ll need tea and coffee cups, saucers and all of the hot/cold beverage paraphernalia such as tea bags, stirrers, water glasses and the like.

 Again, if you’re catering to on-site events, you’re going to need some extra equipment.
 If you’re dishing out plates of food to the hungry crowd, you’re also going to need to collect those plates.
 A plate stacker is a handy little trolley you can use to collect your crockery and transport it for cleaning.

-Unless you fancy giving your kids new pocket-money earning potential (not a bad idea) you’ll need to invest in a commercial sized dishwasher.
+Unless you fancy giving your kids new pocket-money earning potential (not a bad idea) you’ll need to invest in a commercial-sized dishwasher.
 Nobody wants to spend several miserable hours cleaning dishes, emptying and refilling a standard dishwasher, after they’ve just expended all their energy pulling off a huge catering event.